Fashion M&A, like a crop top, is hard to pull off

 The most successful acquisitions have been those of younger brands, which have room for growth and have yet to develop expensive supply chains and costly, little-used store bases.

-Apparel retailers which bought rivals in the hope of finding growth or eliminating competition have found little payoff.
+Apparel retailers that bought rivals in the hope of finding growth or eliminating competition have found little payoff.

 “Oftentimes, the companies themselves aren't growing, so it doesn't solve the underlying challenge," said Josh Chernoff, managing director, retail at consultant Parthenon-EY.
 "If you tie two rocks together, they sink just as fast or faster."